entropyxyz/entropy-docs/content/reference/javascript-sdk.md

 ## Creating your Entropy account

-Before we can use the code, you'll need to:
+Before we can use the code, you'll need to create an account.

 <!--TODO: explain process to create an account here.-->